GiantBlargg/UpdateSuppressor/README.md

 # UpdateSuppressor
-Temporally suppresses the 3ds update nag.
+Temporarily suppresses the 3ds update nag.

 Pick the app who's update you want blocked using the HBmenu title selector.